Behavioral Health at University Health Service

 The UHS Behavioral Health Clinic treats students who have been formally diagnosed with ADHD.
 A formal diagnosis includes a full neuropsychological evaluation by a licensed psychologist to confirm the diagnosis.

-If you have had previous neuropsychological testing completed any time after the age of 10, please bring those records with you (or better yet, send them ahead of time) to your initial appointment for us to review.
-Alternatively, you may wish to complete testing with a psychologist in the Lexington community.
-If that is not an option, please go ahead and schedule with us, we do have an ADHD testing system available.
-This system includes a 20-minute standardized computer testing and can be ordered by our providers (but note the test can be booked out 4-6+ weeks).
+If you have never completed neuropsychological testing, we do have an ADHD testing system available.
+This system includes a 20-minute standardized computer testing and can be ordered by our providers.
+Please note the test can be booked out for 4-6+ weeks.
 Also, be aware that the Student Health Fee does not cover the cost of ADHD testing.
-You can either self-pay or can request we bill your insurance.
-Prior to your visit, please contact your insurance company to make sure your ADHD computerized testing is covered.
+You can either self-pay or request we bill your insurance.
+Before your visit, please get in touch with your insurance company to make sure your ADHD computerized testing is covered.

 Frequently Asked Questions

 How do I know that I need help?
 Generally, if you have been having problems for two weeks or more, you have tried to address your concerns without success and your problems interfere with your ability to function the way you would like to, then you should consider seeking help.
-Problems can include trouble with a relationship, not doing well in school, insomnia, moodiness, tension, irritability or loss of interest in friends or school.
+Problems can include trouble with a relationship, not doing well in school, insomnia, moodiness, tension, irritability, or loss of interest in friends or school.

 What about medication?
 Medication can be very helpful for treating a number of problems.
 Psychiatrists are on staff at the UHS Behavioral Health Clinic if you are in need of medication.